vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### User Experience

 * User will be able to ingest traces from the trace agent
-  * Vector config would then consist of: `datadog_trace` source -> some filtering/enrichment transform ->
+  * Vector config would then consist of: `datadog_agent` source -> some filtering/enrichment transform ->
     `datadog_trace` sink
   * Datadog trace agent can be configured to send traces to any arbitrary endpoint using `apm_config.apm_dd_url` [config key](https://github.com/DataDog/datadog-agent/blob/34a5589/pkg/config/apm.go#L61-L87)